 Shortly after, I was invited by the teachers to attend their private meeting.
 First we got to know each other fully.
 One of them was a Social-Revolutionary while the remainder, about fifteen in all, belonged to no party at all for the most part.
-Then we tackled a series of issues relating the mere sum of the desires of all.
-That said, however, this strength can be wasted and get lost in the meandering of an involuntary bureaucracy that ends up suffocating it.
-The wider and more articulated the organisation becomes, the more a network of ramifications and reciprocal control develops, obstructing the very efficiency one was looking for at the start.
+Then we tackled a series of issues relating to the inactivity of the teachers who were, however, itching to take an active role in public life and were seeking a way forward.
+We resolved to act in concert and, in the interests of the peasants and workers, to found a new Committee in place of the one made up of officers and kulaks2 elected, not by all of the peasants, but only by the richer ones among them.